espruino/EspruinoDocs/boards/Bangle.js2.md

 * Release the button
 * Bangle.js will boot as if it just turned on normally

-If you the button too late you'll enter bootloader mode, in which case you need to wait for 30 seconds for the watch to automatically exit.
+If you release the button too late you'll enter bootloader mode, in which case you need to wait for 30 seconds for the watch to automatically exit.